Multi-agent Assortment Optimization in Sequential Matching Markets: Conclusion

-Several research directions remain to be explored.
-We believe that a deeper analysis would give an improved guarantee for the problem studied in Section \ref{sec:mnl_unconstrained}.
-The computational study shows that simple assortment families, such as $V^N$, perform relatively well.
-Moreover, we think that the LP relaxation \eqref{eq:main_lp} can be used to obtain constant approximation guarantees for a combination of high- and low-value public scores $v_{ij}$, namely, when they are not restricted to be less than 1.
-Another possible research direction is to study other choice models whose system of choice probabilities can be described as linear inequalities.
-As conjectured in Section \ref{sec:further_challenges}, the Markov chain based model is a tentative option.
-Finally, we think that it would be interesting and promising from a practical perspective to look at models that allow a second round of matches, namely, remaining unmatched suppliers can be matched.
+As a future research direction, we think that it would be interesting, and promising from a practical perspective, to look at models that allow for a second round of matches, namely, remaining unmatched suppliers can be matched.